 Insulin and diabetic supplies including insulin syringes, needles and lancets, test strips, glucometers and continuous glucose monitors are covered under the pharmacy benefit (section 7.8), when purchased from a pharmacy with a valid prescription and using a preferred manufacturer (see the preferred drug list on the Member Dashboard).
-Pumps and other supplies may be covered under the DME benefit (section 7.7.2) when billed by a doctor.
-Members may have more cost savings when using the pharmacy benefits.
+Insulin pumps may be covered under the DME benefit (section 7.7.2).